KennthShang/PhaTYP/train/README.md

 ## Dataset
 All the contigs dataset used in the paper can be found via [google drive](https://drive.google.com/file/d/100xUuwETTbNWpuWvUm5o-ENTOFcOFe6Z/view).

-The lifestyle datasets are come from [DeePhage](https://academic.oup.com/gigascience/article/10/9/giab056/6366926?login=true)
+The phages datasets used for self-supervised learning are come from the RefSeq database.

-The Phages datasets are come from the RefSeq database
+The lifestyle datasets are come from [DeePhage](https://academic.oup.com/gigascience/article/10/9/giab056/6366926?login=true).